Udit365/MATLAB-Essentials/MATLAB_Basics/Loops_and_Control_Structures_in_MATLAB.md

     y = u * t - ( 0.5 * g * (t ^ 2) );
 end
 ```

 #### `while` loop with `break`

 ---

 The `break` statement forcefully breaks the conditional/loop execution.

-In the below example, the `break` statements forecefully stops further execution of `while` loop when `i` became exactly equals to `6` :
+In the below example, the `break` statements forcefully stops further execution of `while` loop when `i` became exactly equals to `6` :

 ```matlab
 %Initialize the vector